 Fly rods come in a range of weights from a one all the way up to a fifteen weight.
 The smaller the number, the smaller the rod and in turn the smaller fish you will be seeking out.
 If you wanted to catch a four-ounce sunfish you would want a three weight or smaller.
 If it was a marlin you are after a fourteen or fifteen weight would be more appropriate.
 Most trout rods are in the four to six weight range depending upon the size of the river and size of trout lurking within its depths.
+8wt rods are great for Pike, Steelhead and Carp just to name a few.
 There are other factors besides fish size that you may want to factor in as well.
-If its going to be a windy day you may opt for one rod weight higher than normal to combat the stiff breeze.
+If it's going to be a windy day you may opt for one rod weight higher than normal to combat the stiff breeze.
+If you are throwing huge flies on the end of your line a larger rod will assist you better.
 Fly anglers tend to build up a “quiver” of rods for various applications over time.

 You guessed it, as with rods and reels the line also comes in weights from one to fifteen.
 Again, if you bought a five weight rod and a five weight reel you probably are going to be looking for a five weight line.
 There are some anglers who prefer to put a six weight line on a five weight rod, generally this is desired if the rod is a fast action or stiffer rod.
 Lining up, as this is called, can improve the performance of a stiffer fly rod.
 The second consideration is the line type.
 There are three types of fly lines: floating, sinking and sink tip.
 Floating line is the most common used line type in fly fishing.
 It is generally a bright green, yellow or orange colored line to which you attach a leader and a dry fly.
 Dry flies float on the surface of the water (keeping them dry, hence the name), therefore the line needs to float as well.
 Nymphing is another popular method of fly fishing that uses floating line.
 Sinking line is used when you are fishing underneath the water.
 Sinking tip line is used if you are fishing underneath the water with a fly that imitates a baitfish, usually called a streamer.